 Nowadays, there are tons of apps geared towards solo travelers looking to make travel friends!
 Many travelers use dating apps like Tinder and Bumble to connect with other travelers in new destinations.
 I’ve used this method before.
 Just make sure to take adequate precautions when meeting strangers from the internet.
 I always choose a well-populated and familiar place, text my friends a screenshot of his profile and share my location with friends and family.

-Flip the Trip is a fun app that connects you with people nearby that fit your specific criteria.
-You can also search for travel buddies for future trips on this app.
+UNBLND is a fun app that connects you with like-minded people nearby that fit your specific criteria – like an interest in travel.
 Couchsurfing is another commonly used app for both accommodation and meeting travel friends.
 I’ve never used Couchsurfing myself because, to be honest, I have serious safety concerns about staying on a stranger’s couch.

 Tourlina is a great app for solo female travelers because it allows you to connect with other traveling women in your area.
 The app is very safety conscious and involves a detailed verification process before setting up your account.